julfiker/laravel-mail/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Julfiker via [julfiker@gmail.com].
+If you discover a security vulnerability within repository, please send an e-mail to Julfiker via [julfiker@gmail.com].
 All security vulnerabilities will be promptly addressed.

 ## License
 MIT